zeynepnorman/DSA210-project-zeynep-norman/README.md

 **Methodology**

 In the project, I plan to work with scikit learn, pytorch, xgboost tools.
 Between immigration and nationalism data, I am planning to construct a linear regression model.
-Aim of this regresion is to prevail how strongly does increasing immigration affects rise of nationalist party vote shares in EU countries.
-After finding my results, as an extra research topic in the project, I plan to use these findings to estimate vote shares of nationalist parties in an imaginary upcoming election (e.g 2025 December election), based on found relationship betwwen nationalism-immigration .
+Aim of this regression is prevailing how strongly does increasing immigration affects rise of nationalist party vote shares in EU countries.
+After finding my results, as an extra research topic in the project, I plan to use these findings to estimate vote shares of nationalist parties in an imaginary upcoming election (e.g 2025 December election), based on found relationship between nationalism-immigration, again by using linear regression.